inventwithdean/FloatingPlatformsUsingInterpolation/README.md

-# UnrealEngineCPP
-Repository for Unreal Engine common questions and problems.
+# Floating Platforms in Unreal [C++]
-*Contains Gameplay Mechanics header and source files, eg. Floating Platforms completing their path in defined time.
+### Contains source files for Floating Platforms completing their path in defined time using Linear Interpolation.